 I have always found it curious that area agents feel a need to be licensed in three state jurisdictions (Maryland, DC, and Virginia) as if there is never enough business in any one area.
 I get the idea that it potentially helps them make more money.
-But are they putting home buyers and sellers at risk?
+Maybe they are putting home buyers and sellers at risk.
+Home buyers and sellers should be on notice.

 Being a competent real estate agent requires more than just a license.
 It also requires more than an understanding of the neighborhood housing market nuances.
 A competent agent knows the jurisdiction and local statutory requirements where they are doing business.
 They should also be knowledgeable of and use the latest contracts and disclosures.